 Bunga Raya Island Resort

-Relax There is much to spoil you here, take for instance there is a spa, Jacuzzi, plunge pool and an outdoor swimming pool.
+There is much to spoil you here, take for instance there is a spa, Jacuzzi, plunge pool and an outdoor swimming pool.
 Additionally, there are motorised and non-motorised water sports and opportunities for snorkelling and scuba diving.
-If you get tired of the water, you can spice up your escapade by taking a trek into the jungle and explore the verdant beauty beyond the beach.
+The PADI certified dive centre is fully equipped to address the needs of both the novice and experienced diver.
+If you get tired of the water, you can take a trek into the jungle and explore the verdant beauty beyond the beach.